bibimbop123/Arcade/notes.md

   - check if the randomly generated indexes are at an empty space
     - if the space is empty, play the space and switch turns
     - else you need to regenerate two more random coordinates and try again

+after you click on single player game, if player two is computer after first player makes moves check if name of player two is computer, run play computer function call render the board if the condition above is true